twitter icon youtube icon instagram icon

 Frequently Asked Questions

-Zink Lake will open Labor Day 2024, which will coincide with the opening of the new pedestrian bridge, Williams Crossing.
+Zink Lake will open Labor Day Weekend 2024, which will coincide with the opening of the new pedestrian bridge, Williams Crossing.

 The total project cost is $48 million.
 The construction of Zink Dam and Zink Lake was approved by Tulsa voters through the Vision Tulsa sales tax package.